DRIVENpol/rust_solidity_deep_analyzer/README.md

    - Cannot track dynamic behavior
    - Does not simulate execution
    - Cannot determine actual values
+   - Shows all **potential** modification paths - functions may only modify fields conditionally based on runtime values

 3. **Limited Assembly Support**:
-   - Does not analyze inline assembly blocks
+   - Does not analyze inline assembly blocks in detail
-   - Assembly state modifications may not be detected
+   - Assembly state modifications may not be fully detected
+   - ERC-7201 storage slot assembly assignments are detected at a high level

 4. **Solidity Version**:
    - Optimized for Solidity 0.8.x